canonical/checkbox/metabox/README.md

 instance, if Metabox was [installed] from `/home/user/code/checkbox/metabox/`, `uri` will be set to `/home/user/code/checkbox/`.

-### Testing Checkbox controller
+### Testing Checkbox remote

-You can test your local modifications to Checkbox Controller with the following
+You can test your local modifications to Checkbox remote with the following
 configuration:

 ```python